 These tiles consist of small size like 4×4 o5 5×5 tiles and when installed they show a piece of art.
 Some artisans frame these murals with moldings that frame the piece of art.

-Due to the difficulty in finding true painters for tile, Country Floors introduced Delft tile inspiration collection.
+Due to the difficulty in finding true painters for tile, Country Floors introduced the Delft Ceramic Tiles Collection.
 This collection curates the best sellers of Delft tiles and these lines are produced in modern reproduction lines.
 Our factory produces these lines in silk screen lines and hand painters.

 Original glazes used a lot of mercury and cobalt to give that true blue.
 Due to the toxic nature of these elements, they were ruled out after the 1960s.
 New production techniques replicated these colors with new ingredients.
 Of course, the authentic color is very difficult to reproduce.